jhallen/joes-sandbox/ansi_cpm/README.md

 dBASE-II to operate directly with ANSI terminal emulators, such as Xterm or RXVT for Linux and Cygwin.

-The output side of the VT52/ADM-3A emulation comes from Benjamin C.  Sittler bsittler@iname.com from another emulator: cpm-0.2.1-mod2.
-This other emulator has BDOS emulation so that the Linux current directory shows up as a CP/M disk.
-I'm thinking of integrating that part of it as well.
+The output side of the VT52/ADM-3A and the BDOS emulation comes from Benjamin C.  Sittler bsittler@iname.com from another emulator: cpm-0.2.1-mod2.

 CPM-0.2.1 is i686 only- it's partially written in assembly language.
 Hence I prefer Parag's all C emulator.

 Type 'make' to build the program.

+Type './cpm __command__' to execute a CP/M .COM file located in the current directory.

-Type './cpm' to start it, you should get the CP/M __A>__ prompt.
+Type './cpm' to get the __A>__ prompt.
+Type __bye__ to exit back to UNIX.

+Type './cpm --nobdos' to start it without BDOS emulation and instead use disk images called A-Hdrive and B-Hdrive.
+In this case:

 At the __A>__ prompt: